 Full attendance, and completion of Portfolio and Case Study Impact Assessment Report, are required to achieve this qualification.
 Successful Learners will then be externally certificated by the awarding body and hold the qualification:

-This is not just a certificate of attendance handed out by a training organisation.
-It is a unique, externally accredited Qualification to Certificate grade, under the Customised Qualifications framework.
+This is not just a certificate of attendance handed out by the training organisation.

 The Training Structure:

 This training takes place over two separate weeks that you must attend.

 What happens between the two training weeks, and after week 2?

 These are periods of consolidation and practising skills and collecting evidences of your growing competence.

 The time between the two training weeks is important, and is by design.
 There has to be a consolidation period between Week 1 and Week 2, to do your own study and reflection on the content of Week 1.
 Also, it’s a period to start to get to grips with your Portfolio of Evidences – This is the document which is a substantial list of competencies in each of the 5 Learning Units that you must demonstrate or fulfil in order to pass the course.

 It is not possible to complete the Portfolio of Evidences without completing Week 2 of training, particularly Unit 4 and Unit 5, but also elements of Unit 3

 Example programme (8 session) planning, design, and implementation normally takes place after Week 2, as does the Impact Analysis / Case Study which is based on your example programme which you will have run.

 During Week 2 of training, there will be a deadline agreed and set with the group for subsequent completion and submission of Portfolio and Case Study / Impact Analysis.